open4good/open4goods/README.md

 ## Playing with datas

-For now, you have a up and running open4good platform.
+For now, you have an up and running open4good platform.
 You will like to play with some datasets, and like it's not so easy to get them, we provide some live datas directly from our websites.
 **TODO** : provide a playground dataset, explain the behaviour and the involved classes